OWASP/NodeGoat/README.md

 ## How to Setup Your Copy of NodeGoat

 ### OPTION 1 - One click install on Heroku
-The the quickest way to get running with NodeGoat is deploy it on Heroku.
+The the quickest way to get running with NodeGoat is to click the button below to deploy it on Heroku.

 Even though it is not necessary, it is recommended that you fork this repository, and deploy the forked repo.
-This would allow you to fix the OWASP Top 10 vulnerabilities in your fork and deploy it on heroku mutiple times.
+This would allow you to fix the OWASP Top 10 vulnerabilities demonstarted in the app, in your fork and deploy it on heroku mutiple times.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)